jclouds/legacy-jclouds/documentation/quickstart/openstack.markdown

   * Flavor reference is not returned in servers/details/list output by Openstack (but is returned if the instance details are requested directly in servers/id/details call) and therefore sometimes node metadata does not have the correct hardware info.

+* The format of the endpoint URL has changed since version 1.4.4 of swift.
+  It is now of the form: http(s)://ip:port/auth
+  In previous versions 'auth' was not required.